chefsplate/groove-to-helpscout-migration-tool/README.md

 The tool currently does not perform:

 - Restarting only failed migration tasks
-- Start process again after failed or timed out migration
+- Starting process again after failed or timed out migration; restarting from a given page number/ID/timestamp
 - Export CSV of imports with issues

 ## Challenges

-Long-running process (may take hours; batches may fail anytime).
+- Long-running process (may take hours; batches may fail anytime).
-Queueing several jobs while adhering to API rate limit.
+- Queueing several jobs while adhering to API rate limit.
-Monitoring on the front-end.
-Start the job then how do you tell what has been finished, and which ones failed?
+- Monitoring on the front-end.
+How do you tell which objects have been successfully migrated and which ones failed?